SausageMuffins/Mind-Palace/Notes/Machine Learning/Ridge Regression.md

 ## Thoughts:

 - While exact solutions may exist, it is often not always the best idea to straight away use the exact solution.
 This applies to [[Linear Regression]] as well.
 The reason for this is that a practical solution has to be solvable in a reasonable amount of time!
-If it takes too long to achieve the exact solution through [[Gradient Descent]], then we don't really have a practical solution.
+If it takes too long to achieve the exact solution through [[Optimization in Machine Learning]], then we don't really have a practical solution.